Joseph-Luke-04/Program-Synthesis-for-Efficient-ML/README.md

 This project was completed under the supervision of Dr. Jianyi Cheng and Dr. Elizabeth Polgreen.

-We use Syntax-Guided Synthesis (SyGuS) to automatically discover hardware logic.
+We used Syntax-Guided Synthesis (SyGuS) to automatically discover hardware logic.
 The core of the project is an iterative loop that builds a solution by incrementally adding constraints.
 For more specific details of my results and experiments, check out *REPORT.MD*.

 ## Reproducing the Results